 We evaluate packs for comfort based on how well they carry a load and whether they allow complete freedom of movement.
 The Mountain Hardwear Scrambler 35 strikes a nice balance between minimizing weight and being able to carry heavy loads.

 With only a thin webbing hip belt and a stiff foam back panel, don't expect to transfer much load to your hips.
-If your torso fits the pack just right (it isn't adjustable, but comes in 2 sizes), you will be able to get a decent bit of the load off your shoulders, but the lack of load lifters or hip belt padding make it less comfortable than packs like the Osprey Talon 22.
+If your torso fits the pack just right (it isn't adjustable, but comes in 2 sizes), you will be able to get a decent bit of the load off your shoulders, but the lack of load lifters or hip belt padding make it less comfortable than packs that have those features.
 The shoulder straps can carry a small load comfortably, and don't pinch like some other models.

 During our calisthenics testing, we found that the Scrambler didn't hold weight near our backs well, namely due to the lack of lower compression straps.
 Running or jumping caused weight to shift around, although we didn't notice any issues while climbing.
 The flexible frame moves with your body, making this pack nice for stretchy activities like scrambling.
-However, the wide shoulder straps slightly restrict upward reaching, something we didn't have problems with while wearing the similarly flexible Osprey Talon 22.
+However, the wide shoulder straps slightly restrict upward reaching, something we didn't have problems with while wearing packs with thinner shoulder straps.

-The back panel has some contouring, but isn't nearly as ventilated as suspended mesh panels like those found on the Osprey Stratos 34, or even the grooved back panel of the REI Co-op Trail 25
+The back panel has some contouring, but isn't nearly as ventilated as suspended mesh back panels, or even grooved back panels.

 Weight to Volume Ratio

-The Scrambler is impressively light for its capacity, with the lowest weight to volume ratio of any large pack in this review: 0.86 oz/L. The nearest competitor with a similar capacity is the REI Co-op Traverse 35, with a weight to volume ratio of 1.11 oz/L. We appreciated being able to move fast with this pack while lightly loaded down, but also have the capacity to load up a bunch of gear for climbing or canyoneering.
+The Scrambler is impressively light for its capacity, with the lowest weight to volume ratio of any large pack in this review: 0.86 oz/L. Packs with similar volume tend to have weight to volume ratios upwards of 1 oz/L, so this is pretty impressive.
+We appreciated being able to move fast with this pack while lightly loaded down, but also have the capacity to load up a bunch of gear for climbing or canyoneering.

 The material used in the Scrambler is very thin, and it minimizes weight by excluding features like a padded hip belt, front pockets, or many zippered pockets.
-If you're looking for a pocket-rich pack, consider the Osprey Stratos 34.
-In contrast, this pack is meant for those who prioritize simplicity and lightweight.
+This pack is meant for those who prioritize simplicity and lightweight.
 You'll need to pack deliberately to make this pack effective.

 This pack is neatly designed with abrasive activities in mind, using the same fabric in both the pack body and the side pockets.
-Unlike other ultralight packs like the REI Co-op Flash 22, the Scrambler uses somewhat durable fabrics across much of the pack, and minimizes straps and attachments where they can often abrade and break.
+Unlike other ultralight packs, the Scrambler uses somewhat durable fabrics across much of the pack, and minimizes straps and attachments where they can often abrade and break.

 Versatility